crosswalk-project/crosswalk-website/public/documentation/ios/quick_start_guide.md

   * For quick test, replace the auto-generated `ViewController.swift` with the corresponding file in `crosswalk-ios/AppShell/AppShell`, which has setup a WKWebView instance for you already.

-    Just Remove the auto-generated `ViewController.swift` from your project, and add `crosswalk-ios/AppShell/AppShell/ViewController.swift` into it.
+    Remove the auto-generated `ViewController.swift` from your project, and add `crosswalk-ios/AppShell/AppShell/ViewController.swift`.

-  * Create a directory called `www` in `Echo` to place your HTML5 files and resources.
+  * Create a directory called `www` in `Echo` for the HTML5 files and resources.

-    And create the `index.html` file in it as your entry page with the contents as follows:
+    Create the `index.html` file as your entry page with the contents as follows:

     ```html
     <html>